Lithuanian nationality law

 Lithuanian nationality law operates on the jus sanguinus principle, whereby persons who have a claim to Lithuanian ancestry, either through parents, grandparents, great-grandparents may claim Lithuanian nationality.
 Citizenship may also be granted by naturalization.
 Naturalization requires a residency period, an examination in the Lithuanian language, examination results demonstrating familiarity with the Lithuanian Constitution, a demonstrated means of support, and an oath of loyalty.
 A right of return clause was included in the 1991 constitution for persons who left Lithuania after the Soviet occupation in 1940 and their descendants.
 Lithuanian citizens are also citizens of the European Union and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.

 Contemporary implementation

 In 1989, the legislature passed a nationality act granting automatic citizenship to those persons who could establish their own birth, or that of a parent or grandparent, within Lithuanian borders.
 Permanent residents not covered by these criteria were granted citizenship upon signing a loyalty oath.
 Language proficiency was not required.
 A 1991 treaty with Russia extended the definition of residency to those who had immigrated to Lithuania from Russia between 1989 and the ratification of the treaty.
 Subsequent applicants for citizenship were required to meet a set of naturalization standards, including Lithuanian language testing.

-The citizenship requirements were the most liberal compared to the other Baltic states following the independence restoration.
-This is commonly attributed to a relatively low level of immigration from other areas of the Soviet Union, especially Russia, resulting in a more ethnically homogenous population.
+At that time, the citizenship requirements were the most liberal compared to the other Baltic states following the independence restoration.
+This was commonly attributed to a relatively low level of immigration from the former Soviet Union, especially Russia, and a more ethnically homogenous population.